+Jones grew up in the inner city of Bankhead, Boat Rock.
 His father was killed after a robbery.
 It happened in front of their apartment when Jones was at a young age.

 Jones remembers hearing the shots fire outside of their Boat Rock apartment.

 "I didn't actually get to see when he got shot, but I did get to see him lying down, I seen when they taped off everything.
 And growing up I carried a lot of that anger with me, as a youth growing up," said Jones.